 Below is the lineup for this Fall.
 In addition to continuing to add to the Financing Not Fundraising webinar series, we are also adding other nonprofit management webinar topics.
 These include “Moving Beyond Your Nonprofit’s Founder” about overcoming founder’s syndrome and creating a succession plan for your organization, and “Leading Difficult Conversations with Funders, Board Members and Employees” that will help you be more assertive in telling people what they need to hear.

-And remember if you can’t make the date or time of a live webinar, all of our webinars are available 24-7 as recorded webinars.
+And remember if you can’t make the date or time of a live webinar, all of our webinars are recorded and available 24-7 as on demand webinars.
 So you can still sign up and get everything you would get if you could be there live.
 Similarly, don’t forget to check out our library of past webinars.
 You can see the entire list of upcoming and past webinars here.

-When you register for a live or recorded webinar, you will receive:
+When you register for a live or on demand webinar, you will receive:

 - Access to the live, interactive webinar (live webinars)